piccolbo/bettR/README.md

 ## NULL
 ```

 Now this new function has the same signature as library, accepts the same arguments and doesn't emit pesky startup messages.
 Eureka.
+With decorate we can pre-process the arguments, post-process the return value and add additional arguments.